 The financial components of SaaS describe the financial operations of the Software as a service business.
 The majority of SaaS companies’ customers are billed monthly.
 However, for the ease of customers, an yearly basis is also available for the understanding of annual billing.

-Like any other business, the main financial components of the SaaS business model are the Balance sheet, Income Statement, and cash flow Statement.
+Like any other business, the main financial components of the SaaS business model are the Balance sheet, cash flow Statement, and Income Statement.
 The success of any business can be measured by analyzing these components.

 The fundamental function of any SaaS business model is to represent the profit of the business.
 Revenue and Costs are two of the main parts of the Income Statement.
 Cost is deducted from the revenue to find the company’s profit for the year.